-Trump turns tables on Biden amid impeachment push, says Dems threatened Ukraine
+Trump turns tables on Biden amid impeachment push, claims Dems threatened Ukraine

 Joe Biden has acknowledged on camera that, when he was vice president, he successfully pressured Ukraine to fire its top prosecutor, Viktor Shokin, who was investigating the natural gas firm Burisma Holdings — where Hunter Biden was on the board.
 Shokin himself had separately been accused of corruption.

+"That’s a problem for the Vice President, but completely unrelated to Biden urging Ukraine President to fire his Special Prosecutor," Bremmer continued.
+"Who was corrupt, refused to investigate anyone, and who Dems and GOP agreed needed to go."

+Trump said in the phone call with the Zelensky that he was focused primarily on the circumstances surrounding Shokin's termination.

-“There’s a lot of talk about Biden’s son, that Biden stopped the prosecution and a lot of people want to find out about that so whatever you can do with the Attorney General would be great,” Trump said in the phone call.
+“There’s a lot of talk about Biden’s son, that Biden stopped the prosecution and a lot of people want to find out about that so whatever you can do with the Attorney General would be great,” Trump said in the phone call with the Zelensky.
 “Biden went around bragging that he stopped the prosecution so if you can look into it…It sounds horrible to me.”

+At the presser, Trump broadened the scope of his concerns to the Biden's business dealings generally, and said that he was reluctant to release the transcript because he was concerned about setting the "precedent" of releasing private calls with foreign leaders to "the fake news media."

+"But you folks were saying such lies about a call that was so innocent and so nice," Trump said, that he felt compelled to act.

-On Wednesday, just prior to his press conference, Trump tweeted that he had told Republicans he supported a closer look into the matter.
+On Wednesday, just prior to his press conference, Trump tweeted that he had told Republicans he supported a closer look into the Bidens' dealings in Ukraine.

 "I have informed @GOPLeader Kevin McCarthy and all Republicans in the House that I fully support transparency on so-called whistleblower information but also insist on transparency from Joe Biden and his son Hunter, on the millions of dollars that have been quickly and easily taken out of Ukraine and China," Trump wrote.